The sun of righteousness

 “To you who fear my name shall the sun of righteousness arise with healing in its wings.”

-Reorientation is not only about rebuilding what was; at its truest it leans the heart forward, toward what God has promised but not yet done.
+Reorientation is not only about rebuilding what was; at its truest it leans your heart forward, toward what God has promised but has not yet done.
 This matters because even a renewed faith grows weary again, and it can grow weary faster than you expect.
 You did the hard work of recovery, found your footing, and now, to your dismay, you catch yourself going through the motions, wondering what the use of it all is, the old cynicism creeping back into a life you thought you had rebuilt.
 Malachi's audience is your audience.
-And the word over them is the word over you.
-The sun of righteousness will rise with healing in its wings.
-The bearing to hold, when the renewed faith goes flat, is hope, not the brittle optimism that pretends nothing is wrong, but the settled expectation that God is bringing a dawn and has folded healing into it.
-Live the meantime as one who is waiting for sunrise.
-Orient yourself not only to a repaired past but to a coming One who has not forgotten you, even on the mornings you have nearly forgotten Him.
+Malachi's word is the word over you: the sun of righteousness will rise with healing in its wings.